rio-sanjuan/home-school/Topic Notes/Machine Learning/Optimization Algorithms/Gradient Descent.md

 ## Batch Gradient Descent

-In BGD, the gradient is computed using the *entire training dataset* at each iteration.
+In Batch Gradient Descent, the gradient is computed using the *entire training dataset* at each iteration.
 It's precise, but it can be computationally expensive, especially for large datasets, since you need to process the entire dataset before making any updates.
 The update rule is

 $$
 θ = θ - \alpha\hspace{0.3em}ᐧ\hspace{0.3em} \frac{1}{m}\sum_{i=1}^{m}\nabla L(x^{(i)}, y^{(i)})